RicardoBMirville/Portfolio/about.md

 <link rel="stylesheet" href="{{ '/assets/css/custom.css' | relative_url }}">

 # My story
-**Hello, My name is Ricardo Mirville, but I go by Ricky these days.** A little bit about me.
-I pride myself in becoming a self-starter and an achiever.
-It all began when I made the concsious decision to change my college major from **Early Childhood Education**, to **Animal Science**.
+My name is **Ricardo Mirville**, but I go by Ricky these days.
+A little bit about me: I pride myself on being a self-starter and an achiever.
+It all began when I made the conscious decision to change my college major from Early Childhood Education to Animal Science.
 I call this *The Big Change*.

-The initial reason for chosing the route of early childhood education was because I was unsure of my calling and purpose in life.
-It seemed to be the easy option to be an educator in the town that I grew up in, but in the back of my mind, I knew it was life taking control and directing my path without my say.
-There was a moment when I said enough was enough, I sat down with myself to ponder on the thought of "what am I passionate about?
-What was it that I really wanted to do?"
+The initial reason for choosing Early Childhood Education was because I was unsure of my calling and purpose in life.
+It seemed like the easy option—to become an educator in the town where I grew up.
+But *deep down*, I knew it was life directing my path without my say.
+One day, I decided enough was enough.
+I sat down with myself and asked, “*What am I passionate about?
+What do I really want to do?*”

-After sitting on it for a while, I realized that I throughly loved watching Ceasar Millan and how he trained dogs.
-With this eurika moment, I made the jump from Early Childhood Education to Animal Science with a concentration on Canines.
-At this point in time, I was very passionate about training dogs, and learning how dogs train.
-I graduated from State University of Agriculture and Technology at Cobleskill with a Bachelors of Science Degree.
-Directly after college I accepted an internship at Guiding Eyes for the Blind, a school desigend to train guide dogs and students on how to work with a guide dog (looks like education followed me in a different form).
+After some reflection, I realized I thoroughly loved watching Cesar Millan and how he trained dogs.
+With this “eureka moment,” I switched from **Early Childhood Education** to **Animal Science** with a concentration in Canines.
+At the time, I was deeply passionate about dog training and understanding canine behavior.
+I went on to graduate from the State University of Agriculture and Technology at Cobleskill with a Bachelor of Science degree.
+Immediately after, I accepted an internship which then lead to 3 years of employment at Guiding Eyes for the Blind, a school designed to train guide dogs and teach students how to work with them (it seems education followed me in a different form).

-Nothing brought me more joy than taking control of my life, getting to the exact place I wanted to be, and accomplishing my goals.
+Nothing brought me more joy than **taking control** of my life, reaching the place I wanted to be, and accomplishing my goals.

-Fast forward a couple of years, I reached a point where my interest started to shift again.
-I became increasingly interested in data and tech.
-But with my non-technicall background, due to my love for animals, I knew it was going to be an uphill battle, but I have been here before so I knew I could do it.
-I reminded myself of the courage, the effort, and the work ethic that was required in order to take control of my life and work towards my goal.
-So the very first thing that I did was start learning a programming language, in this case it was SQL.
-Just learning a simple **SELECT** statment sparked such excitment in me that gave me the 'OK' to continue down this path (it was a whole different level when I finally understood **Joins**).
-After understanding the basics of SQL, my next goal was to acquire a Data Analyst Certifricate.
-I chose the <a href ="https://www.coursera.org/account/accomplishments/specialization/certificate/BFLRT7QBL846" target="_blank">Google Data Analyst Certifricate</a> hosted by Coursera to learn the profession of a Data Analyst.
-By the end of the course I had a good grasp of the role however, I still needed much practice.
-My education continued, and my skills improved.
-Eventually, I was able to land my first Data Analyst role as a Junior Database Analyst at Hay House Inc.
+Fast forward a few years, my interests began to shift again.
+I became increasingly drawn to **data and technology**.
+With my non-technical background in animal science, I knew it would be an uphill battle—but I had been here before, so I knew I could do it.
+I reminded myself of the courage, effort, and work ethic it took to take control of my life in the past, and I applied the same mindset here.

+The very first step I took was learning a programming language—in this case, SQL.
+Just learning a simple **SELECT** statement sparked an excitement in me that gave me the green light to continue down this path (the feeling only grew when I finally understood **JOINs!**).
+After mastering the basics of SQL, my next goal was to earn a Data Analyst certificate.
+I chose the <a href ="https://www.coursera.org/account/accomplishments/specialization/certificate/BFLRT7QBL846" target="_blank">Google Data Analyst Certifricate</a> hosted by Coursera to gain professional training.
+By the end of the course, I had a solid grasp of the role, but I knew I still needed practice.
+So I kept learning, refining my skills, and building confidence.
+Eventually, I landed my first data role as a **Junior Database Analyst** at Hay House Inc.

-I have been with Hay House for 2.5 years, and since then, I acquired 2 more certifrications: <a href ="https://learn.microsoft.com/en-us/users/ricardomirville-2244/credentials/1983f2e69424eacd" target="_blank">Microsoft Certified: Power BI Data Analyst Associate</a>
-And the <a href ="https://credentials.professional.mit.edu/adc6cc2b-7dc3-4ec6-a050-e7ef02624f2b#acc.XxjeBHtQ" target="_blank">Applied Data Science Program: Leveraging AI for Effective Decision-Making</a>
+I have now been with Hay House for 2.5 years.
+Since then, I’ve earned two more certifications: <a href ="https://learn.microsoft.com/en-us/users/ricardomirville-2244/credentials/1983f2e69424eacd" target="_blank">The Microsoft Certified: Power BI Data Analyst Associate</a> and the <a href ="https://credentials.professional.mit.edu/adc6cc2b-7dc3-4ec6-a050-e7ef02624f2b#acc.XxjeBHtQ" target="_blank">Applied Data Science Program: Leveraging AI for Effective Decision-Making</a> from MIT.

-As I look back on my journey, there are a few things that I Discovered **About Me**.
+Looking back on my journey, I’ve discovered a few truths about myself:
-1. I will always be in control of my life
+- **I will always be in control of my life.**
-2. I am always learning in order to evolve and perfect my craft
-4. I work hard always
+- **I am constantly learning, evolving, and perfecting my craft.**
+- **I am a hard worker, always.**
-5. What I set my mind to, I always accomplish
+- **What I set my mind to, I accomplish.**

-Thank you so much reading and learning about my journey.
+Thank you so much for reading and learning about my journey.
-Lets connect!
+***Let’s connect!***

 **Toolbox:** SQL, Python, Power BI, PostgreSQL, Excel, Jupyter, Git/GitHub.